shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

 </dependency>
 ```

-But if you don't have quarkus applicaton presenet yet, Let's follow the below simple steps to create one. (step 1 to 5)
+But if you don't have quarkus applicaton present yet, Let's follow the below simple steps to create one. (step 1 to 5)

 Initial Requirements: